 Getting to and Around Cambodia

 If you get to Cambodia and decide that you need more time to explore, you can renew your tourist visa and give yourself an extra month.
-This way, you’ll avoid running the risk of overstaying your visa and having to pay the pricey fine of 5 USD per overstayed day.
-It costs 45 USD to renew your visa, and you can do it by visiting the immigration office located across the Phnom Penh International Airport.
+This way, you’ll avoid running the risk of overstaying your visa and having to pay the pricey fine of 10 USD per overstayed day.
+It costs about 30 to 50 USD to renew your visa, and you can do it by visiting the immigration office located across the Phnom Penh International Airport.

 Cambodia’s largest airport, Phnom Penh International Airport, is located a mere 7 km outside of the bustling capital.
 The second busiest airport is Siem Reap International Airport, which is an ideal place to fly into as well because of its proximity to Angkor Wat.
 Both airports serve international as well as domestic flights.
 Budget airline Air Asia offers flights to Phnom Penh from Bangkok, Thailand and Kuala Lumpur, Malaysia.
 Buying tickets online or through ticketing agencies in Phnom Penh may be your best bet for saving money.
 For domestic flights, Siem Reap Airways is an excellent choice.

 As far as border crossings are concerned, Cambodia shares six with Thailand, eight with Vietnam, and one with Laos.
 If you’re looking to enter Cambodia by land, you can ride the buses that enter from Vietnam and Thailand.
 If you’re a water-travel enthusiast, you can hop on one of the regular passenger boats in Chau Doc, Vietnam and cross the river border straight into Phnom Penh.
 If coming in by water from Thailand, you can also ride a speedy boat that travels between Sihanoukville and Krong Koh Kong.